osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/installation/uninstall-the-adapter.md

 ## Linux

-1. To delete PI Adapter software from a Linux device, open a terminal window and run the following command:
+1. To delete AVEVA Adapter software from a Linux device, open a terminal window and run the following command:

     <!-- PRERELEASE REMINDER: Customize for {adapter-name}.
 Example:BACnet, EventHubs, StructuredDataFiles, etc -->